infix

 c23_nodiscard infix_registry_t * infix_registry_create ( void )

-Creates a new, empty type registry.
+Creates a new, empty named type registry.

 Returns